Account Holder Type Consistency Interactive Report Card

 The AHT Interactive Report Card also provides a visualization of a member’s daily count of FDIDs with differing AHTs:

 This visualization represents the count of FDIDs in a member’s CAT submissions that have an AHT inconsistency each day.
-As this visualization focuses on a member’s own activity, it facilitates tracking and trending compliance with the AHT consistency expectations, assists in identifying spikes or anomalous activity, and—after remedial action is taken—provides confirmation that a member remedial action has taken effect.
+As this visualization focuses on a member’s own activity, it facilitates tracking and trending compliance with the AHT consistency expectations, assists in identifying spikes or anomalous activity, and—after remedial action is taken—provides confirmation that the remedial action has taken effect.
 Further, this chart is interactive with the FDID Drill Down tools discussed below.
 Specifically, when a member selects the output from a specific day, the FDID Drill Down tool refreshes to include only the FDIDs from that specific day.

 FDID Drill Down Tools